Planning your trip to Olympic? Check out our Top 10 Tips to Plan Like A Park Ranger

 North Shore Road is open including the July Creek Picnic Area.

-The Quinault Ranger Station on North Shore Road is staffed intermittently Memorial Day weekend through September 30, see info on area bulletin boards.
-The area trails at the Quinault Ranger Station are open but the restrooms are closed.
-A toilet is available at the July Creek Picnic Area.
+The Quinault Ranger Station on North Shore Road is closed for the season.
+The Ranger Station is staffed intermittently Memorial Day weekend through September 30, see info on area bulletin boards.

 North Fork Road and North Fork Campground (primitive) are open.
 North Fork Road is a narrow, winding, gravel road and not recommended for RVs or trailers.